YayHih/BSE_Template_Portfolio/index.md

 | Martin | The Calhoun School | Electrical Engineering | Incoming Senior

 ![Headstone Image](https://user-images.githubusercontent.com/78941861/129264658-ce5f9786-0a59-4eab-8a13-ea3de8dec14e.jpg)
+# Demo Night
+In demo night, I presented my project in front of a live audiance.

 # Final Milestone
 In my final milestone, I implemented a UI so my device can be used remotely.
 This UI made it posible to fully run the program, as well as operate the zoom function without a keyboard and mouse.